divie2/Animal_kingdom/README.md

-All Principles of OOP in javascript has been displayed in this script, All you need to do is run it would show you the results.
+All Principles of OOP in javascript has been written in the script, All you need to do is run it would show you the results.